IStoleYourCookie/SB-realdraw.exe-project/README.md

 e: draws a 'fill' character, and cycles between those 'fill' characters

-q: draws a 'clear' character, and cycles between those 'cleat' characters
+q: draws a 'clear' character, and cycles between those 'clear' characters

 f: turns on the fill toggle, uses the current fill character